Luxury Liner Shetland

 Bretonia Police

 • I used to be posted in Aberdeen, before Gallia laid waste to it.
 That wasn't a huge loss - police outposts are just that, small, largely automated outposts, which are cheap to maintain but don't tend to last long against a fullblown naval assault.
-At the time Gallia attacked it and cut off the Edinborough gate, I was on the Shetland - I couldn't do a thing to help my fellow officers.
+At the time Gallia attacked it and cut off the Edinburgh gate, I was on the Shetland - I couldn't do a thing to help my fellow officers.

 Cryer Pharmaceuticals